astromuffin22/Startup-South/notes.md

     - git status - Checks the balance between Git and term/VS Code

     - git config pull.rebase false - Fixes the imbalances

+- I now have created a website with the Permanant ip 54.157.194.120
+- I now have created a website with a domain name called http://casecentral.click